mochoabuilds/-cognition-/README.md

 09 Action Analysis Based on Location

-EXPERIMENTS AND RESULTS
+## EXPERIMENTS AND RESULTS
 * Datasets and Protocols:
 * Results:

 ## DISCUSSION
 OPEN ISSUES
-* Navigating open source software
+* Showing it’s possible to get interesting services without invasive privacy practices.
-* Grasping the front-back orientation of limbs due to clothing, lighting, background
+* Better grasping the front-back orientation of limbs due to clothing, lighting, background
-* Determining the metrics that improve downstream performance
-* Depth ambiguity, occlusion and hand pose estimation
 * Branching object persistence models across multiple cameras
 * Handling changing databases schema, data types and complex objects
-* Handling the velocity of vision data across different frequencies
-* Respecting citizen privacy expectations
+* Determining the metrics that improve downstream performance

-FUTURE WORK
+## FUTURE WORK
 * Spring 2020
    * Software:  Footfall/People counter
    * Hardware:  Sending Notifications from Hardware to Phone
 * Summer 2020
-   * Software:  “Whose hands are doing what, with what object?” in Neighborhood Market Scenarios
+   * Software:  Whose hands are doing what, with what object in Neighborhood Market Scenarios
    * Hardware:  Extending Smartphone-Hardware Communications
 * Fall 2020
-   * Software:   Autonomous Checkout using Temporal Association and Location
+   * Software:   Autonomous Checkout for Neighborhood Markets using Temporal Association and Location

-SANDBOX
+## SANDBOX
 * How will the profits that accrue from increasing automation be redirected back into society for collective gain?
+* Rework the pipes channeling neighborhood money

 # BIBLIOGRAPHY
 * The Great Good Place by Roy Oldenburg (1989)